mattyzzy/DistributedWhiteBoard/README.md

 is the Client who wants to join the chat room and share the white board with limited privileges.

 Please be sure to run the .jar files in the order above.

-This project is a team-based project including Kun Huang, Yichuan Deng, Liang Zhang and I.